vectordotdev/vector/rfcs/2021-04-07-6330-emitting-multiple-log-events-from-remap-transform.md

 # RFC 6330 - 2021-04-07 - Converting one log event into multiple log events

-This RFC describes an approach for emitting multiple log events from an `explode` transform.
+This RFC describes an approach for transforming one input log event into multiple log events.

 ## Scope